×

 Piero Messina’s directorial debut tells of a mother’s grief for her dead son.

-But what if your son’s French girlfriend, who still doesn’t know her boyfriend is dead (but is wondering why he’s suddenly not answering his phone), shows up at the doorstep of your Sicilian villa to spend Easter there, and you don’t tell her that her boyfriend isn’t coming, ever?
+When her son’s French girlfriend, who still doesn’t know her boyfriend is dead, shows up at the doorstep of the mother’s Sicilian villa to spend Easter there, things get interesting.

-And if you need language learning inspiration, take a page from Juliette Binoche, who plays the mother in this film.
-She’s French, but she learned Italian to hit the right notes on this one.
+And if you need language learning inspiration, take a page from Juliette Binoche, the French actress who plays the mother in this film and learned Italian to perfect her role.

 4. I cento passi (One Hundred Steps) (2000)One Hundred Steps (2000) ( I cento passi ) ( 100 Steps (The Hundred Steps) ) [ NON-USA FORMAT, PAL, Reg.2 Import - Italy ]